-We all know that smoking impacts your lungs and raises the risk of many types of cancer.
+Ever wonder what smoking does to arteries?
+Even though May 31 is World No Tobacco Day, our Houston vein specialists celebrate that one every day.
+Why?
+The day is meant to raise awareness of the terrible impact tobacco has on your health.
+Now, we likely all know that smoking impacts your lungs and raises your risk for many types of cancer.
 But did you also know that smoking harms your blood health?
 That is, unfortunately, the case, and it does so by limiting blood flow through your arteries and veins in two main ways.

 Nicotine, the addictive chemical contained in traditional and e-cigarettes, causes your blood vessels to narrow.
 This narrowing limits the amount of blood vessels can carry and, over time, it causes them to become more rigid, losing flexibility.
 This stiffening of the vessels makes your heart work harder, in turn raising your blood pressure.

 Tobacco use of any kind is also a strong risk factor for developing peripheral arterial disease (PAD).
 While plaque typically develops because of an unhealthy diet, the chemicals in cigarette smoke weaken the inner cell layer of our blood vessels, making it easier for plaque to stick to them.

 Initial PAD Warning Signs

 When plaque is building up to dangerous levels, you will likely first experience leg symptoms.
 They may start to hurt for no apparent reason, especially while you’re walking.
 Why?
 As you walk, your body needs increased blood flow; if limitations in your arteries slow or stop that blood flow, you will experience pain.
 While it can be tempting to brush off this kind of pain as typical exercise related cramps, that’s a bad idea, especially if you smoke.
 Any kind of leg pain is a symptom worth discussing with your doctor.